ThreeSixtyGiving/standard/documentation/reference.md

 The [Additional fields](additional-fields) section provides details of all other possible fields that can be reported.
 (These are derived from the [360Giving JSON Schema](360giving-json-schemas) ).

 ### Meta Sheet
-We also provide a version of the 360Giving Spreadsheet Template with the Metadata template included.
+We also provide a version of the 360Giving <a href="../_static/360-giving-schema-titles-with-meta-tab.xlsx">Spreadsheet Template with the Metadata template included</a>.
 The 'Meta' sheet may be used to publish authoritative metadata about the publisher, the file or dataset.
 The term we use for this is a 'data package'.
 The 'Meta' sheet includes sections for:

 * The version of the 360Giving Schema used for the file
 * The title and description of the file